SaviNimz/Flower-exchange-Trader-application/readme.md

 # Architecture

-Even though we could use a high level architecture where trader application and exchange application work independently and communicate via sockets, we decided to user a much more simpler architecture in this project
+Even though we could use a high level architecture where trader application and exchange application work independently and communicate via sockets, we decided to user a much more simpler architecture in this project.
+Communication between the trader and exchange components is done through direct function calls and method invocations.
 ![Architecture](images/architecture.png)